INTERESTED IN JOINING A CLUB AND GETTING INVOLVED?

 Informational meetings are held once to twice a semester, where officers review the application process, requirements, and more.
 To view more information, visit the CSF Website linked below and sign up for our remind by texting @srhscsf20 to the number 81010.

-If you have any questions, please click the buttons below to contact the CSF Senior, Junior, or Sophomore Officers:
+If you have any questions, please click the buttons below to contact the CSF Senior or Junior Officers:

 The Falcon Playhouse is Scripps Ranch High School's theatre organization.
 During the school day, our director Mr. Garcia teaches several classes on acting and technical theatre.
 In these classes, students discover and practice using the tools one uses when working in a theater, whether that be an actor's tools to portray a character (their body, voice and imagination), or a technician's tools to enhance the performance (including drills, paint brushes, sewing machines and more!).
 After school, these tools are put to the test in the form of productions.
 A typical season at the Falcon Playhouse consists of three productions: a straight play in the fall (such as The Great Gatsby), a musical in the winter (such as Grease), and a Black Box production in the spring (such as The Twilight Show).